-In 2011, Vancouver Urban Forestry conducted a tree canopy study using high-resolution infra-red imagery data.
-This study revealed that Vancouver's total tree canopy has declined to 18.6 percent, down from approximately 19.7 percent in 2003.
+In 2021, Vancouver Urban Forestry conducted a tree canopy study using high-resolution infra-red imagery data.
+This study revealed that Vancouver's total tree canopy has increased to 19 percent, up from approximately 16 percent in 2011.

 To maximize the many benefits of trees in communities, including to air and stormwater, and to minimize urban heat island effect, American Forests (www.americanforests.org) recommends 40 percent canopy cover for Pacific Northwest cities.
 Vancouver has established an achievable goal of 28 percent tree canopy by 2030.
-All residents are encouraged to help Urban Forestry reach this goal by planting new trees and caring for existing trees.
+All community members are encouraged to help Urban Forestry reach this goal by planting new trees and caring for existing trees.